Harry Potter and the Goblet of Fire (film): Accolades

 The film was nominated for the Academy Award for Best Art Direction at the 78th Academy Awards.
 At the 2006 Teen Choice Awards, the film won the award for Choice Movie Drama.
 The film won the BAFTA Award for Best Production Design, making it the first Harry Potter film to win at the BAFTAs.
+It also won 2006 BAFTA Kids' Vote at British Academy Children's Awards.

 At the 2006 Kids' Choice Awards, the film won the Blimp Award for Favorite Movie, becoming the only Harry Potter film to do so.

 Lawsuit

 In the run up to the film's release, Warner Bros. approached a Canadian folk group called the Wyrd Sisters to obtain permission to use the name The Weird Sisters for its Harry Potter band.
 When a deal could not be made, the Canadian band filed a US$40 million lawsuit against Warner Bros., the film's distributor, as well as the members of the in-movie band (members of Radiohead and Pulp, among others) for the misuse of their group's name.
 (In a deleted scene, they are simply introduced as "the band that needs no introduction".)
 The Canadian band also brought an injunction to stop the release of the film in its country, as it contained a performance by the identically named fictional rock band.

 An Ontario judge dismissed this motion, and to avoid further controversy, Warner Bros. rendered the band unnamed in the film and many derived products.
 However, the Winnipeg-based group continued to pursue the lawsuit; lead singer Kim Baryluk stated in her claim that "consumers will assume that the smaller and less famous Canadian band is trying to take advantage of the Harry Potter fame by copying the Harry Potter band's name when in fact the reverse is true."
 The injunction was dismissed, and the band was ordered to pay costs.
-As of March 2010, the lawsuit has been settled, the details sealed.
+As of March 2010, the lawsuit has been settled, and the details sealed.